khalid-el-masnaoui/docker-notes/ARCHITECTURE.md

 ## Docker Architecture

-Notes about docker , docker architecture and how it works and other docker concepts.
+Notes about docker , docker architecture,  how docker works and other docker concepts.

 # Table Of Contents